jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

 create
 ------

-Use the **create** subcommand to create a new component repository.
+Use the **create** subcommand to create a component directory in the repository.
 The arguments for the subcommand can be listed using the *-h* option:

 .. code-block:: bash